Twilight Classes

 Twilight Classes at Thebarton Senior College

-Thebarton Senior College offers Stage 2 students a range of 20 credit SACE subjects in the twilight.
+Thebarton Senior College offers Stage 2 students a range of 20 credit SACE subjects after 3.30pm.

 This provides students with:

-• the opportunity to study a subject of interest
+• the opportunity to study a subject not offered at a student's home school

 • small class sizes